 - Disconnect the car battery to avoid short-circuiting.

 - Drain the engine of any medium like oil or water.

 - Remove the components of the broken head gasket.
 It is best to use a manual to do this part to avoid removing or losing pieces.

 - Insert the new cylinder head gasket, also using the help of a manual to guide you in reassembling it.
 Make sure to clean all the parts as well.

 Here are some things to keep in mind:

 - When you disconnect the parts, do not disturb any other component of the engine.

 - When you reassemble the new head gasket, tighten all the pieces in place.
 If one comes loose in the future, it could cause problems for your engine.

-So here you have it - all you need to know about your car's cylinder head gasket and how to fix it.
+There you have it – what you need to know about your car's cylinder head gasket and how to fix it.

 Check out this article if you suspect a cracked cylinder head issue.